 The Queen’s Commerce Supplementary Essays (SE) are arguably the most important parts of your application.

 For the 2021/2022 application, you will receive three “randomly generated” essay questions.
-You must complete two questions, and each of your two essays must be less than 2,000 characters (including spaces).
+You must complete two essays, with both being less than 2,000 characters each (including spaces).

-You have 30 days from when you access the questions on SOLUS to complete them.
+You have 30 days from when you access the questions on SOLUS to complete the SEs.
 If you do not complete the first randomly generated set of questions after 30 days, another set of three questions will appear.